 What we want to do is have the black part of the design stay with the black squares.
 And the red part of the design stay with the red squares.

-So in the layers menus select the black part of your design first.
-And while holding down the shift key, select each of the black squares.
+So in the layers menus select the red part of your design first.
+And while holding down the shift key, select each of the red squares.
 All three parts should be that darker shade of gray.

 Once all three parts are selected click the weld button on the bottom of the layers menu.
 This will keep everything together when it’s cut.